lammps/lammps/doc/src/write_data.rst

 property/atom <fix_property_atom>`.

-The *nolabelmap* and *types* keywords refer to type labels that may be defined for numeric atom types, bond types, angle types, etc.  Only the default label map is written to data files.
-The default label map can be defined in two ways, either by the :doc:`labelmap <labelmap>` command or in data files read by the :doc:`read_data <read_data>` command which have sections for Atom Type Labels, Bond Type Labels, Angle Type Labels, etc.  See the :doc:`Howto type labels
+The *nolabelmap* and *types* keywords refer to type labels that may be defined for numeric atom types, bond types, angle types, etc.  The label map can be defined in two ways, either by the :doc:`labelmap
+<labelmap>` command or in data files read by the :doc:`read_data
+<read_data>` command which have sections for Atom Type Labels, Bond
+Type Labels, Angle Type Labels, etc.  See the :doc:`Howto type labels
 <Howto_type_labels>` doc page for the allowed syntax of type labels
 and a general discussion of how type labels can be used.

-Use of the *nolabelmap* keyword means that even if the default type labels exist for a given type-kind (Atoms, Bonds, Angles, etc.), type labels are not written to the data file.
+Use of the *nolabelmap* keyword means that even if type labels exist for a given type-kind (Atoms, Bonds, Angles, etc.), type labels are not written to the data file.
 By default, they are written if they exist.
 A type label must be defined for every numeric type (within a given type-kind) to be written to the data file.

 The *types* keyword determines how atom types, bond types, angle types, etc are written into these data file sections: Atoms, Bonds,